Mohamed-Akram-Hl/docs/2. Getting Started/Getting Started.md

 # Getting Started

 ### Learn Lesko
-Lesko is a programming language designed to be as near as possible from the algorithmic language.
+Lesko is a programming language designed to be as near as possible to the algorithmic language.

 Lesko can be used to solve some basic problems.
 ### Creating Lesko File